sheinkmana/ArchitectureofBNNs/README.md

 # Bayesian Neural Networks (BNNs) Examples

-The demo of the code supplementing [The Architecture and Evaluation of Bayesian Neural Networks](https://arxiv.org/abs/2503.11808) paper for which we implement and train Bayesian Neural Networks using JAX, NumPyro, and Flax.
+The demo of the code supplementing [Understanding the Trade-offs in Accuracy and Uncertainty Quantification: Architecture and Inference Choices in Bayesian Neural Networks](https://arxiv.org/abs/2503.11808) paper for which we implement and train Bayesian Neural Networks using JAX, NumPyro, and Flax.

 The `BNNs_examples.ipynb` notebook demonstrates how to implement and train Bayesian Neural Networks using two different inference methods: